DJ on the one and two

 DJ Kool Herc was one of the first DJs to remix tracks on the fly using turntables and a mixer.
-Rather than play songs from beginning to end, he isolated and repeated the hooks, distinctive samples, and especially breaks.
+Rather than playing songs from beginning to end, Herc isolated and repeated the hooks and breaks.
 The break in a dance song is the section where all of the instruments drop out except the drums, percussion and maybe the bass.
-Usually the break is the energetic peak moment of the song, when the dancers really get down.
-So, Herc would have two copies of “Apache” by the Incredible Bongo Band on his two turntables.
-While the break played from the left turntable, he cued it up on the right one.
-At the end of the break, he quickly crossfaded to the other turntable.
-While the second copy played, he lined up the first copy up at the beginning of the break.
-In theory he could loop the break indefinitely.
+In disco and funk songs, the break is the energetic peak moment, when the dancers really get down.
+Herc discovered that by isolating and looping, say, the break from “Apache” by the Incredible Bongo Band, he could bring the dance floor to ecstatic new heights.

-Herc’s generation of DJs also included Afrika Bambaataa and Grandmaster Flash.
-Flash pretty much wrote the template for all future sample-based music with “The Adventures Of Grandmaster Flash On The Wheels Of Steel.”
+Along with Herc, the first generation of hip-hop DJs also included Afrika Bambaataa and Grandmaster Flash, whose dense vinyl collages prefigured the mashup movement.
+Hear the prehistory of the mashup in “The Adventures Of Grandmaster Flash On The Wheels Of Steel.”

-DJ Rob Swift is part of the virtuoso school of turntablists, more of an abstract improviser than a sequencer of samples.
-Hear him scratching a bunch of records, starting with the Funky Drummer bonus beat reprise.
+As jazz gave birth to technical and esoteric styles like bebop, so turntablism has its own highbrow virtuosos.
+DJ Rob Swift is a leadng member of the artsier school of turntablism.
+He’s more of an abstract improviser than a sequencer of recognizable hooks and grooves.
+Hear Rob Swift scratching a series of records, starting with the Funky Drummer bonus beat reprise.

-Here he demonstrates a new turntablist notation system (thanks Nick Seaver):
+Here, Rob Swift demonstrates a turntablist notation system (thanks Nick Seaver):

 Speaking of the Funky Drummer, see an amazing freestyle by Mos Def, Black Thought and Eminem over a DJ scratching the Bonus Beat reprise.

-DJs have been slower to work with traditional instrumentalists – there’s a lot of new musical vocabulary that has to be learned on both sides.
-It’s happening slowly.
-Youtube loves this video of a violinist getting down over a few different records, including the instrumental of “Check The Rhime” by A Tribe Called Quest.
+DJs have done most of their collaboration with emcees and electronica producers.
+They’ve been slower to work with traditional instrumentalists — there’s a lot of new musical vocabulary that has to be learned on both sides.
+It’s beginning to happen, though.
+In my hippie-ish youth I enjoyed going to see DJ Logic scratching it up with jam bands.
+And Youtube loves this video of a violinist getting down over a few different records, including the instrumental of “Check The Rhime” by A Tribe Called Quest.

 Vinyl and the gear to play it are heavy, bulky and expensive.
-If I ever start DJing more seriously, I’ll probably opt for vinyl emulation software.
-It doesn’t necessarily have the same touch as vinyl, but it is pretty awesome to be able to scratch anything in my iTunes library.
+If I ever start DJing seriously, I’ll probably opt for vinyl emulation software.
+It doesn’t necessarily have the same touch as vinyl, but it would be pretty awesome to be able to scratch anything in my iTunes library.

 Using a turntable, you can simulate unearthly speech sounds by rapidly scratching the record to and fro.
 The circle becomes complete when beatboxers emulate the sound of DJ scratching with their mouths.
 Enjoy Rahzel beatboxing a set of Wu-Tang songs.